erimcg/Using-D3js/08_04_timers.md

 ## d3.interval

-Running a function every animation frame with `d3.timer` can be taxing on our computers which can result in visual studders or timing issues if we use too many.
+Running a function every animation frame with `d3.timer` can be taxing on our computers which can result in visual stutters or timing issues if we use too many.
 To remedy this for less important functions, we can use a timer that is not called every animation frame, but instead every `delay` milliseconds.
 D3.js provides us `d3.interval` as a solution to this problem.

 Like `d3.timer`, `d3.interval` calls a callback function that we supply or define and passes into it the elapsed time.